all-in-one-of/SOPGI/README.md

 are marked with an asterisk character `*` in front of their name.

 - #### ARay SamplesWork:
+`SOPGI RECURSIONS are calculated on a per point basis and so not affected by "ARay SamplesWork".`

 Since everthing get stored on photons, SOPGI ARay create a point cloud with all the necessary attributes and everything get transferred to the Geometry using point clouds mechanism.
 This tab let you control how those values get